labsland/labdiscoverylib/docs/source/quickstart.rst

 In this case, you are defining that the three views ``status`` and ``light`` can only be accessed by active WebLab users (users who have been assigned and whose time in the laboratory is not over).

-Additionally, we need to tell WebLab-Deusto what is the landing page when an experiment has been reserved, and we do it by adding the following code:
+Additionally, we need to tell LabDiscoveryEngine what is the landing page when an experiment has been reserved, and we do it by adding the following code:

 .. code-block:: python